 With most loan programs, you have to wait three to four years after a foreclosure or bankruptcy before applying for a home loan.
 The VA's waiting period is two years, which enables you to buy a home on a faster timeline.
 If you don't make a down payment on the loan, there is a funding fee applied to your loan amount.
 This takes the place of mortgage insurance.
 The funding fee might be waived if you have a disability.

 The ability to purchase a second home with no down payment is particularly handy for military members who are relocated.
 Often, there's not enough time for an individual to sell their home before buying a new one.
 Your first loan can also be assumed.
 The loans lower interest rate could be desirable to another home buyer.

+Here's a calculator to help determine what your VA loan payments will be based on the purchased price, down payment, interest rate, military experience, and prior VA loan use.
 When you are ready to apply for a VA home loan, NASB can help.
 Give us a call at 855-465-0753 to start the process or get answers to your questions.